CX 101, 201, 301

 depending on year of study.

 This module builds upon Latin Language CX115 module and gives the opportunity to read significant passages of original authors.
-Students need to have a sound basis to enrol on the module, as follows:
+Students need to have a sound basis to enrol on the module: second year students will need to have completed the Latin Language module in a satisfactory manner with a minimum of 70% overall.

-- First year undergraduates would normally have studied Latin at A level but not achieved the A grade necessary for Latin Literary Texts.
+This module is also studied by first year undergraduates on the Classical Civilisation or Ancient History courses who have studied Latin at A level but did not achieve the A grade necessary for Latin Literary Texts.
+Anyone else who is interested should discuss their position with the module tutor.

-There are three hours of teaching each week.
-Attendance is required at all classes.
-If you are ill, you should contact your lecturer by email as soon as possible giving an indication of why you could not be expected to attend.
-In the absence of any such email, attendance will be noted as unauthorised.
+Attendance is required at all classes, unless there is a very good reason you cannot attend.
+If you have appointment you cannot miss, please discuss this in advance.
+If you are ill, you should email as soon as possible (preferably in advance) giving an indication of why you could not be expected to attend.
+In the absence of any such email, attendance will be noted as unauthorised in the register.
+Our experience is that regular attendance is the single most important factor for success on this module.

-Language Clinics and Office Hours are an important part of the module, offering students the opportunity to sort out areas of uncertainty as the module progresses.
-Each module tutor has their hours displayed outside their office.
+Office Hours are an important part of the module, offering students the opportunity to sort out areas of uncertainty as the module progresses.

 This module runs each year.
 Module convenor: Mr Clive Letchford.